The Joy of

 Proposal #1: Reforms within the current structure

-In its 2010 report, President Obama's bipartisan National Commission on Fiscal Responsibility and Reform (often referred to as the Simpson-Bowles Commission) concluded that, with a few "minor" changes, the system could regain fiscal balance.4 The proposed changes were:
+In its 2010 report, President Obama's bipartisan National Commission on Fiscal Responsibility and Reform (often referred to as the Simpson-Bowles Commission) concluded that, with a few "minor" changes, the system could regain fiscal balance.
+Among the suggested possible changes were:

 4. Reduce the relative benefits to the wealthiest retirees and increase them to low-income retirees.
 Retirees with low incomes collect benefits for fewer years since they typically die much sooner than those with high incomes.
 Shifting annual benefits toward those at the bottom would save money and also would help even out lifetime benefits received.